-Traditionally, men’s hats have been symbols of pride, status, and respect; you could often guess what a man did for a living based on the hat type he wore on his head.
-However, those days are over; nowadays, men can wear any type of hat they feel good in.
+Traditionally, men’s hats have been symbols of pride, status, and respect; you could often guess what a man did for a living based on the type of hat he wore.
+However, those days are over; nowadays, men can wear any type of hat they feel good about.

 If you have a full head of hair or long hair that extends below the ears, the type of men’s hat style that looks good on you might be different than the hat you would wear with short hair.

 By the way, if you’re ‘hair challenged’, you should know that occasionally wearing a hat will not cause you to go bald, so don’t make your selections based on that myth.
-Nevertheless, keep in mind that frequent hat use could cause friction and irritation to the hair follicles, which does affect new hair growth.
+But keep in mind that wearing hats often can cause friction and irritation to the hair follicles, which can slow down the growth of new hair.

 Types of Hats for Men